Gray's Inn: Badge

 Gray's Inn does not possess a coat of arms per se but instead uses a heraldic badge, which is often displayed on a shield.
-It is blazoned either "Azure an Indian Griffin proper segreant" or, more currently, "Sable a griffin segreant or", i.e., a gold griffin on a black background.
+It is a gold griffin on a black background, and is blazoned either "Azure an Indian Griffin proper segreant" or, more currently, "Sable a griffin segreant or".
 The Inn originally used a variant of the coat of arms of the Grey family, but this was changed to the griffin at some time around the 1590s.
 There is no record of why this was done, but it is possible that the new emblem was adapted from the arms of the Treasurer Richard Aungier (d.
 1597).

 The Inn's motto, the date of adoption of which is unknown, is Integra Lex Aequi Custos Rectique Magistra Non Habet Affectus Sed Causas Gubernat, which is Latin for 'Impartial justice, guardian of equity, mistress of the law, without fear or favour rules men's causes aright'.
 The seal of Gray's Inn consists of the badge encircled by the motto.